Preemies’ Separation from Mom + Physical Stress May Increase Health Risks in Adulthood

 CHANNELS

-Researchers from Aurora St. Luke’s Medical Center in Milwaukee and the Medical College of Wisconsin studied groups of newborn rats in varying situations that simulated the experience of premature infants separated from their mothers for the purposes of clinical care:
+Researchers from Aurora St. Luke’s Medical Center/Aurora Research Institute in Milwaukee and the Medical College of Wisconsin studied groups of newborn rats in varying situations that simulated the experience of premature infants separated from their mothers for the purposes of clinical care:

 - Low oxygen levels that spontaneously led to low body temperature;